 This is not the first time that beets have been heralded, and I suspect it won’t be the last either.
 In yet more studies, beets have been shown to thin bile flow through the liver, helping to prevent liver and gallbladder problems.
 Their high fibre content has been linked with a reduced risk of some cancers, particularly colon cancer.
 Because beets are a good source of folate and betaine, they can also help to lower blood levels of homocysteine, which will reduce your risk of heart-attack.
 And beets are also a good source of lutein, an antioxidant which protects eyes from macular degeneration and cataracts.
 If there truly is a superfood, beets may be it.

 The next time you go to your local grocery store, seek out some beets and take note of that spectacular life-giving red colour.
 Treat your body to a good dose of it.
-It may be the closest thing to magic in a bottle.About the author: Rebecca Wong has been working in the herbal business since 2000.
+It may be the closest thing to magic in a bottle.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.